lalabuy948/blog/content/posts/user-stories-explained/index.md

 ## Checklist

+Here is a checklist which will help you to develop a process from discovery till creating a full picture.
+Time to time I'm quite getting tired of monitors and screens of laptops and sharing opinion with author to place all the tickets on physical stickers and place them on the wall.

 1. **Define the product and its users**:
     - Conduct user research to gain a deep understanding of the problem the product solves and the users it serves.
     - Use personas or user profiles to capture the key characteristics of the users and their goals, needs, and motivations.